 5. Data Warehouse Bus

 It defines the data flow within a data warehousing architecture and includes a data mart.
-Data mart is an access level used to transfer data to the users.
+A data mart is an access level used to transfer data to the users.
 It is used for partitioning data which is produced for the particular user group.

 Automate the Process of Data Warehousing with Astera